Mill Creek (Walla Walla River tributary)

-Mill Creek is a 36.5 mi long tributary of the Walla Walla River, flowing through southeast Washington and northeast Oregon in the United States.
+Mill Creek is a 36.5 mi tributary of the Walla Walla River, flowing through southeast Washington and northeast Oregon in the United States.
 It drains from the western side of the Blue Mountains into the Walla Walla Valley and flows through the city of Walla Walla, which draws most of its water supply from the creek.
 The creek is named for the sawmill built in 1845 by Marcus Whitman, one of the first European settlers in the valley.

 Geography

 Mill Creek originates in the Umatilla National Forest, on the border of Columbia County, Washington and Wallowa County, Oregon.
 It flows north through Columbia County and turns west, entering Walla Walla County, Washington, turning southwest and crossing into Umatilla County, Oregon before crossing back north into Walla Walla County.
 Emerging from the foothills of the Blue Mountains, it enters the Walla Walla Valley, and flows west through downtown Walla Walla, where it runs through a concrete flood-control channel.
 West of the city, it reverts to a natural streambed, and it joins the Walla Walla River near the Whitman Mission National Historic Site, about 33 mi upstream of the Walla Walla River's confluence with the Columbia River.

 Tributaries of the creek from upstream to downstream are Green Fork, Deadman Creek, and North Fork Mill Creek from the right; Paradise, Broken, Low Ridge, Tiger, and Henry Canyon Creeks from the left, and Blue Creek from the right.
 The creek breaks into several distributaries as it enters the Walla Walla Valley, with Yellowhawk Creek and Garrison Creek diverging off to the southwest and joining the Walla Walla River south of College Place.
 Russell and Cottonwood Creeks flow from the western foothills of the Blues to join Yellowhawk Creek above its confluence with the Walla Walla.